Use case • product screenshots

 The examples below are illustrative and depend on your team, process, and workload.

-Example: Capture 15–30 minutes per person per week of previously untracked billable work.
+Example: Recover 15–30 minutes per person per week of billable work that would otherwise be missed or logged too late.

-Example: Save 1–2 hours per week for account leads by streamlining reporting and status updates.
+Example: Save 1–2 hours per week for account or delivery leads by turning live project data into faster status reporting.

 ROI example